- Home

 - Strength training can reduce your risk of getting type two diabetes

-- Endorphins and serotonin released can reduce stress levels
+- The endorphins and serotonin released during exercise can reduce stress levels

 - Increased muscle mass helps with weight management